 - 503 Service Unavailable: Temporary server overload or maintenance

-You can check status codes manually by using online tools or browser extensions.
-Simply enter a URL, and these tools will tell you the exact status code it returns.
-It’s particularly useful for checking external links before you add them to your content.
+You can check status codes manually with online tools or browser extensions.
+Enter a URL, and these tools tell you the exact status code it returns.
+That’s handy for checking external links before you add them to your content.

-Now we’re talking!
-While manual methods give you detailed control, automated tools are where the real magic happens.
-They can crawl your entire site in minutes, checking hundreds or thousands of links that would take you days to verify manually.
+Now we’re talking.
+While manual methods give you detailed control, automated tools are where the real work gets done.
+They can crawl your entire site in minutes, checking hundreds or thousands of links that would take you days to verify by hand.

 For more comprehensive free checking, tools like W3C Link Checker and Online Broken Link Checker can scan individual pages or small sites.
-They’re perfect for quick checks or if you’re working with a limited budget.
+They’re perfect for quick checks or if you’re on a limited budget.

-But here’s where things get interesting – premium tools like Screaming Frog SEO Spider, Ahrefs Site Audit, and SEMrush Site Audit take link checking to another level.
-These tools can crawl massive sites, provide detailed reports, and even monitor your links over time.
+Premium tools like Screaming Frog SEO Spider, Ahrefs Site Audit, and SEMrush Site Audit take link checking further.
+They crawl massive sites, produce detailed reports, and even monitor your links over time.

 | Tool | Free Version | Best For | Key Features |